-make this strawberry salsa your signature recipe this summer!
+make this strawberry salsa your signature recipe this season

-If you got a barbecue or potluck to go to this is going to be your best friend.
+Strawberries are at their peak right now, so go for it.
+If you got a barbecue or potluck to go to this strawberry salsa is going to be your best friend.
 It’s distinctive and I bet no one’s had it before.
 It’s sweet, tangy, and spicy ~ it’s got it all going on.
-Strawberries are at their peak right now, so go for it.

 I like to think outside the box as often as I can and come up with combinations I don’t see at the supermarket.
 It really does seem, with a few exceptions (hello bananas) that most fruits make amazing salsas.
-It shouldn’t surprise you because, technically, even the tomato is a fruit.
+It shouldn’t surprise you because, technically tomato is a fruit.

-There’s no need to get persnickety about precise measurements with this strawberry jalapeno salsa because, really, you can just chop, drop, and taste as you go.
-These are just rough guidelines to help get you started.
+Please don’t get out your measuring cups for this strawberry jalapeño salsa because, really, you can just chop, drop, and taste as you go.
+The amounts in the recipe card below are just rough guidelines to help get you started.

-- Remember, your salsa will only be as good as your strawberries ~ use red ripe berries and your results will be incredible.
+- Use red ripe berries and your results will be incredible.

 - Don’t make this much more than an hour or so before serving.
 Like all salsas, it will wilt and the fruit will get a little mushy.
 An hour is the optimal amount of time for the flavors to meld and the juices to start flowing.
 Longer than that and the salsa will slowly start to lose its fresh appearance.